YashKumarVerma/nodejs-template/README.md

 # :dog2: Cerberus

-A handy application to manage music in events, based on public review.
+A handy application to manage login systems for organizations.

 ## Installation